 Schedule a Consultation

-If you have questions about LASIK or would like to learn more about your candidacy, please call our office at (212) 753-8300 or contact our team online to schedule your consultation with Dr. Sperber.
+If you have questions about LASIK or would like to learn more about your candidacy, please call our office at (212) 753-8300 or contact our New York team online to schedule your consultation with Dr. Sperber.
 Patients can also weigh the benefits of LASIK versus photorefractive keratectomy (PRK), a similar procedure, by speaking with Dr. Sperber.

 Laurence T.D.
 Sperber, MD, PC